 The School District's millage rate for fiscal year 2023 was 14.25.
 The net digest for fiscal year 2023 was \$138.2 million, which produced approximately \$138,150 per mill.
 O.C.G.A. §20-2-165 requires a minimum effective millage rate in order for the School District to qualify for equalization purposes.
-The School District received \$1.0 million in equalization funding for fiscal year 2023.
-The School District's millage rate for fiscal year 2024 will reduce to 14.00 per a vote by the Chickamauga City Council.
+The School District received \$1.0 million in equalization funding for fiscal year 2023 and \$1.7 million for fiscal year 2024.
+The School District's millage rate for fiscal year 2024 was reduced to 14.00 per a vote by the Chickamauga City Council.
+The net digest for fiscal year 2024 was \$166.6 million, which produced approximately \$166,645 per mill.
+The Chickamauga City Council has voted to maintain a millage rate of 14.00 for fiscal year 2025.
 It is anticipated pressure will continue to provide local monies to meet mandated educational requirements and operational costs.